mdsimon2/RPi-CamillaDSP/README.md

 - [Pi4 + CamillaDSP + MOTU M4 ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/pi4-camilladsp-audio-interface-motu-m4-phenomal-dsp-streamer.24493/) - This thread got me started with CamillaDSP.

-- [Budget Standalone Toslink > DSP > Toslink with CamillaDSP ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/budget-standalone-toslink-dsp-toslink-with-camilladsp-set-up-instructions-for-newbies.30830/) - Great thread by @MarcosCh showing how to make a low cost (< 50€ !)
+- [Budget Standalone Toslink > DSP > Toslink with CamillaDSP ASR Thread](https://www.audiosciencereview.com/forum/index.php?threads/budget-standalone-toslink-dsp-toslink-with-camilladsp-set-up-instructions-for-newbies.30830/) - Great thread by [@MCH](https://www.audiosciencereview.com/forum/index.php?members/mch.30254/) showing how to make a low cost (< 50€ !)
 TOSLINK input / output stereo room correction DSP using CamillaDSP.

-- [Using a Raspberry Pi as equaliser in between an USB Source and USB DAC](https://www.audiosciencereview.com/forum/index.php?threads/using-a-raspberry-pi-as-equaliser-in-between-an-usb-source-ipad-and-usb-dac.25414/page-3#post-1180356) - Great thread from @DeLub on how to use a RPi as a USB gadget.
+- [Using a Raspberry Pi as equaliser in between an USB Source and USB DAC](https://www.audiosciencereview.com/forum/index.php?threads/using-a-raspberry-pi-as-equaliser-in-between-an-usb-source-ipad-and-usb-dac.25414/page-3#post-1180356) - Great thread from [@DeLub](https://www.audiosciencereview.com/forum/index.php?members/delub.16965/) on how to use a RPi as a USB gadget.
 Note, if you are using a recent version of Ubuntu or Raspberry Pi OS, steps 1-6 can be skipped (no need to compile kernel).

 ## CamillaDSP Setup